How to treat temporary hearing lossHow long does temporary hearing loss last

 And don't forget that the next time you find yourself in a loud setting, you must protect your hearing from further damage by wearing ear protection.
 If you know you’ll be attending a loud concert or fireworks display, wear earplugs or earmuffs.
 If your hobbies include using loud equipment such as motorcycles, snowmobiles or firearms, wear protective hearing gear.

 If your hearing loss is the result of blockage in your ear canal, your hearing may return to normal once the blockage is removed.
 Types of blockages include:

 Diagnosing temporary hearing loss

 Sometimes the cause of temporary hearing loss is obvious and goes away on its own.
 In other cases, the hearing loss may be more complicated.
 If your hearing loss lingers beyond a day or so, the first thing you need to do is make an appointment to see your doctor or hearing healthcare professional.
 They will give you a thorough hearing evaluation to determine the cause of your hearing loss.

 At the evaluation, your provider will ask you several questions concerning your current health status and hearing problems.
 This will help them determine whether there is anything in your past that suggests an ongoing health issue.

 Afterward, he or she will examine your ears for any signs of abnormalities before giving you a hearing test to narrow down the nature of your condition.
 Some conditions may require advanced testing, so you may need to schedule a follow-up appointment or visit an otolaryngologist (ENT).

 Causes of temporary hearing loss

 Since so many different issues can lead to temporary hearing loss, it’s important for you to find out what’s causing it and get the underlying condition treated.
-Not all hearing loss can be corrected; however, the only way to know for sure if your loss is reversible is to contact a hearing center, like one of those in our directory, for a thorough evaluation.
+Not all temporary hearing loss can be corrected; however, the only way to know for sure if your loss is reversible is to contact a hearing center near you.